nikhilsath/crossbook/README.md

 * **Navigation Bar:** A consistent top navigation (`base.html`) links to Home and all base table sections.
 * **Bulk Edit Modal:** Select rows in a list view and update a single field across all of them at once.
 * **Supported Field Types:** text, number, date, select, multi-select, foreign-key, boolean, textarea, and url, each rendered with the appropriate input control.
-* **Field Type Registry:** New types can register their SQL storage and validation logic.
-Rendering macros for the built-in field types are now hardcoded in `macros/fields.html` instead of being looked up dynamically.
+* **Field Type Registry:** All field types are defined programmatically via `utils.validation.register_type`.
+The registry stores each type's validator, default width/height, rendering macro and SQL storage format.
+Rendering macros for the built-in types are hardcoded in `macros/fields.html`.
 * **Filter Macros:** Reusable Jinja macros for boolean, select, text, and multi-select filters (`templates/macros/filter_controls.html`).
 * **Text Filter Operators:** `contains`, `equals`, `starts_with`, `ends_with`, `not_contains`, and `regex` operators are available when filtering text fields.
 Regex matching requires database support and falls back to a normal `LIKE` search if unavailable.
 * **Field Schema Editing:** New endpoints allow adding or removing columns at runtime (`/<table>/<id>/add-field`, `/<table>/<id>/remove-field`) and counting non-null values (`/<table>/count-nonnull`).